 As the processes of governing are complemented with the strengths of personnel to operate the government, the governor may find that staff members and cabinet officials become preoccupied with how things work rather than what is accomplished.
-This is natural; how things work influences and may even dominate the staff's work day.
-Who is powerful may be the No. 1 topic for many staff, cabinet officials, the state bureaucracy and the outside world.
-Particularly during transition it is easy to lose sight of substantive issues, which is why key processes must be established.
+This preoccupation is natural - how things work influences and may even dominate the staff's work day.
+During transition it is easy to lose sight of substantive issues, which is why key processes must be established.

-Veteran governors understand this and recommend early attention be turned to reviewing, refining, and in some cases, establishing well-defined processes for the operation of the new administration.
-At a minimum, those processes should include:
+Veteran governors understand this and recommend early attention to reviewing, refining, and in some cases, establishing well-defined processes for the operation of the new administration.
+At a minimum, well defined and understood processes should include:

-- How decisions will be made: - How decisions will be communicated internally and externally; - How scheduling requests will be handled and prioritized; - How additional personnel and board appointments will be coordinated;
+- How decisions will be made; - How decisions will be communicated internally and externally; - How scheduling requests will be handled and prioritized; - How personnel and board appointments will be coordinated;

-- How personnel will be evaluated throughout the administration; - How reporting of the governor's priorities will be communicated; - How will cabinet officials report to the governor's office; - How often will the governor's senior staff meet, and - How often will governor hold cabinet meetings.
+- How personnel performance will be evaluated throughout the administration; - How reporting of the governor's priorities will be communicated; - How will cabinet officials report to the governor's office; - How often will the governor's senior staff meet, and - How often will governor hold cabinet meetings.